 The historic levee board legislation put Louisiana on the frontier of good governance, as it became the first state in the nation to legislate such requirements.
 But the Southeast Louisiana Flood Protection Authorities East and West would soon discover that their authority was limited.
-On June 19, 2014, at a meeting of the Authority-East, acting president Stephen Estopinal (and board member for more than four years) described the SLFPA-East as the “authority with no authority” and proceeded to describe a litany of examples where the Army Corps of Engineers ignored the concerns of the board.
+On June 19, 2014, at a meeting of the Authority-East, acting president Stephen Estopinal (and board member for more seven years) described the SLFPA-East as the “authority with no authority” and proceeded to describe a litany of examples where the Army Corps of Engineers ignored the concerns of the board.
 Three months later, John Barry would echo these sentiments in an interview with the New York Times magazine.
 Time will tell if the popular new form of levee board governance will play a meaningful role in keeping New Orleans’ residents safe from harm.

 Lawsuits Filed Since the Flood